Vyral/base-template/_posts/2019-12-06-thank-you-for-your-support-and-happy-holidays.md

 {% include youtube.html %}

 Our 2019 Pumpkin Pie Giveaway was a huge success\!
 600 pies were shared with clients, the community, and organizations in need.
-It was fantastic to connect with so many old friends--thanks so much for being part of it\!
+It was fantastic to connect with so many old friends–thanks so much for being part of it\!
 Wishing you a joyous holiday season\!
 Check out the video for highlights\!